History Major Entrance Requirements: The student must complete one year of full-time study (24 credits minimum) or 32 credits as a part-time student.

 For additional advising information, contact your academic advisor or visit the

 advising page on myWLC (log-in required).
 Course offerings are subject to change due to staffing, curriculum changes, or course enrollment numbers.

 You may consider taking some of the following non-history courses to improve your overall historical knowledge and skills.
 A well-rounded education is what Wisconsin Lutheran College strives for.

 Having actual work experience to place in your resumé is very important when attempting to find employment after college.
-You may want to consider enrolling in an internship while in college.
-An internship can give you both experience and an opportunity to learn if you would enjoy a given occupation.
-Please speak with a member of the history department if you are interested in an internship.
-The department maintains a list of local institutions that may have internship opportunities.
+You may want to consider enrolling in an internship, taking a position with the history department in one of the digital history projects or as a tutor for American or European history surveys, or volunteering with a local historical society while in college.
+Each of these options can provide you both with experience and an opportunity to learn if you would enjoy a given occupation.
+Please speak with a member of the history department if you are interested in any of the above suggestions.